Welsh devolution: Parliament for Wales campaign

 In the 1950s, the deterioration of the British Empire removed a sense of Britishness and there was a realisation that Wales was not as prosperous as south-east England and smaller European countries.
 Successive Conservative Party victories in Westminster led to suggestions that only through self-government could Wales achieve a government reflecting the votes of a Welsh electorate.
 The Tryweryn flooding was opposed by 125 local authorities and 27 of 36 Welsh MPs voted against the second reading of the bill with none voting for it.
 At the time, Wales had no Welsh office (introduced in 1964) or any devolution.
 John Davies adds that the representatives of Wales were powerless under the political structure of the time, a core message of Plaid Cymru.
 The Epynt clearance in 1940 has also been described as a "significant - but often overlooked - chapter in the history of Wales".

 Those in favour of a Welsh parliament paraded in Machynlleth (the place of Owain Glyndŵr's last Senedd) on 1 October 1949.
 Speakers and entertainment were also at the event.
 From 1950 to 1956, Parliament for Wales campaign brought devolution back onto the political agenda.
 A cross-party campaign was led by Lady Megan Lloyd George, daughter of former prime minister and campaigner for Welsh devolution, David Lloyd George, who had died in 1945.
 The Campaign for a Welsh parliament (Ymgyrch Senedd i Gymru) was formally launched on 1 July 1950, at a rally in Llandrindod.
 This event lead to the creation of a petition of 240,652 names calling for the establishment of a Welsh parliament, which was presented to the House of Commons by Megan Lloyd George in 1956.
 This was rejected by the UK government.
 Petitions were also presented to the House of Commons for a Secretary of State for Wales which were also rejected.

+Government of Wales Bill

+In 1955, S. O. Davies introduced the first Government of Wales Bill in Westminster, but it did not pass.